HerveFrezza-Buet/cxsom/experiments/basic-som/README.md

 In order to make the processiing go further, we have to feed it with new inputs.
 This is what [feed.py](feed.py) does.
 You can try any of the filling (several times).
 You see the effect on the variable scanning window.

+**Nota**: Be sure to have your virtual envoronment opened, since we use python files involving `pycxsom`.

 ```
 make feed-crown